I’ve finally got round to reading Richard Taruskin properly.

 Now that we have had Beethoven lite from Christopher Hogwood and Brahms lite from John Eliot Gardiner, and even Wagner lite from Mr Norrington, it was inevitable that someone would bring us Stravinsky lite, even a lite “Rite”.

-- John Butt, Playing with history: the historical approach to musical performance (2008) (itself reviewed here, with a critical link to another more critical review… Russian doll, eh?)
+- John Butt, Playing with history: the historical approach to musical performance (2002) (see here).

 But for now I will ponder some of Taruskin’s vignettes in The danger of music.